Telefonica/opensource-scaffold/templates/.github/CONTRIBUTING.md

 This is a human-readable summary of (and not a substitute for) the [full agreement](./CLA.md).
 This highlights only some of the key terms of the CLA.
 It has no legal value and you should carefully review all the terms of the [actual CLA before agreeing](./CLA.md).

 * __Grant of copyright license__.
-You give <%= copyrightOwner %> permission to use your copyrighted work in commercial products.
+You give <%= copyrightHolder %> permission to use your copyrighted work in commercial products.
 * __Grant of patent license__.
-If your contributed work uses a patent, you give <%= copyrightOwner %> a license to use that patent including within commercial products.
+If your contributed work uses a patent, you give <%= copyrightHolder %> a license to use that patent including within commercial products.
 You also agree that you have permission to grant this license.
 * __No Warranty or Support Obligations__.
 By making a contribution, you are not obligating yourself to provide support for the contribution, and you are not taking on any warranty obligations or providing any assurances about how it will perform.

 The [CLA](./CLA.md) does not change the terms of the underlying license used by our software such as the Business Source License, Mozilla Public License, or MIT License.
 You are still free to use our projects within your own projects or businesses, republish modified source code, and more subject to the terms of the project license.
 Please reference the appropriate license for the project you're contributing to to learn more.